BoyceA25/Cyclistic/README.md

 # Prepare

+The data that I am using for this capstone was collected by Motivate International Inc an available under the following licesnse: https://ride.divvybikes.com/data-license-agreement.
 The RStudio packages that I am going to be utilizing are tidyverse, lubridate, janitor, hms, and scales.
 The Tidyverse, lubridate, and ggplot2 packages were covered in the Google Data Analytics course, but I wanted to explore a few new packages, so I made sure to take advantage of janitor for cleaning, hms for formatting dates, and scales for setting the scale to look better on the RStudio plots.

 # Process